jcmdln/ansible-collection-openbsd/openbsd_run/playbook/roles/openbsd.mail/README.md

 openbsd.mail
 =========
-Setup a simple mail server using OpenSMTPD, spamd, Dovecot + SQLite.
+Setup a simple mail server using OpenSMTPD, spamd, and Dovecot.

 Included in base:
 * https://man.openbsd.org/acme-client.1